EU official: Omicron to be dominant variant by mid-January

 Scholz also said that the government won’t tolerate a “tiny minority” of extremists trying to impose their will against coronavirus policies.

-As governments brace for the holiday season, Greece and a handful of other European Union countries began vaccinating children aged 5-11 on Wednesday against COVID-19.
-Italy, Spain and Hungary were also among those countries expanding the vaccination program to younger children as national agencies formally back the EU regulator’s approval last month of the reduced-dose vaccine made by Pfizer-BioNTech.
+As governments brace for the holiday season, Greece and a handful of other European Union countries began vaccinating children ages 5-11 on Wednesday against COVID-19.
+Italy, Spain and Hungary were also among those countries expanding the vaccination program to younger children.

+The leaders of the EU member nations have a summit scheduled for Thursday in Brussels.

-Raf Casert in Brussels and Geir Moulson in Berlin contributed to this story.
+Danica Kirka in London, Raf Casert in Brussels and Geir Moulson in Berlin contributed to this story.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic